ayesha-asad07/falcon-hackathon/README.md

-# Healthcare AI System
+# Medi Scape

-A system leveraging AI for remote healthcare, including features for AI chatbot diagnosis, drug identification, doctors handwriting identification, and disease detection from chest X-ray images.
+Medi Scape is an AI-powered healthcare application designed to streamline the process of understanding and managing medical information.
+It leverages advanced AI models to provide features such as prescription analysis, disease detection from chest X-rays, and symptom-based diagnosis assistance.

 ## Demo